 Astral zombies are individuals who still walk among the living but have either sold their souls or had them stolen by a houngan.
 Astral zombies derive from Haitian folklore.
 But as you can probaly see, they also share similarities with Deal With The Devil stories.
 Young adult novel The Boy Who Couldn’t Die by William Sleator (2004) is an astral zombie story.

-Similar to zombies in that they have no free will, but unlike zombies they didn’t start from a living being.
+Automaton are similar to zombies in that they have no free will.
+But unlike zombies they didn’t start from a living being.

-Many people who follow the voodoo religion today believe zombies are myths, but some believe zombies are people revived by a voodoo practitioner known as a bokor.
+Many people who follow the voodoo religion today believe zombies are myths, but some really do believe zombies are people revived by a voodoo practitioner.
+This practitioner is known as a bokor.

 A cannibal eats other humans.
 Throughout human history, cannibalism has sometimes been acceptable practice, involving ceremonial consumption of flesh from diseased relatives or, more often, from captives of war.
 Zombies are commonly cannibals and have a craving for human flesh.

 In the 1930s and 1940s plenty of zombie tales appeared in pulp magazines like Weird Tales and Strange Tales.
 In the 1950s, zombie tales alarmed child development experts.
 In America, their activism led to the formation of the Comics Code Authority.
 For the two decades after 1953, this authority prohibited ‘scenes dealing with, or instruments associated with walking dead, torture vampirism, ghouls, cannibalism, and werewolfism’ and this put some horror comics out of business.
 However, some comic publishers refused to abide by the rules and zombie stories continued to find an audience.

 A crypt is a stone chamber beneath the floor of a church or other building.
 It typically contains coffins, sarcophagi (coffins) or religious relics.